saylordotorg/course_tprep101/Unit03.md

+---
+layout: default
+title: "TPREP101: SAT Prep"
+course_description: "This course will cover the basic knowledge needed in each subject to do well on the SAT, as well as rules and strategies for answering SAT questions.
+The course also includes a practice questions within each section that allow you to apply the covered concepts immediately, as well as complete practice tests."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Reading** <span id="3"></span>
 *The reading section includes both sentence completions, which require you to choose the correct word or set of words to fill in the blank(s)